DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 ## 9. Future Work

 During the entirety of our work for OpenStackClient, we were faced with some challenging situations and their resolution depended on implementing new changes in the OpenStackSDK before we could migrate some commands.
 As discussed in the obstacles these commands can't be migrated as of now as they need more changes in the SDK, which are expected to roll out in next year's release.
 As a result, these commands will be left to be picked up in the future, where any Open Source contributor working for the OpenStack community can take over our branch and simply push the code to be merged.
 As of today, we have 4 such commands.
+Going forward we will be focusing on moving more commands from Nova to SDK and eventually move on to Cinder.

-Additionally, all of our team members have been invited to be an Open Source contributor for the Open Stack community by our Mentors after we graduate, and most of us would be going forward to be a continued members of this wonderful community of Open Stack Developers
+Additionally, all of our team members have been invited to be an Open Source contributor for the Open Stack community by our Mentors after we graduate, and most of us would be going forward to be a continued members of this wonderful community of Open Stack Developers.

 ## 10. Release Notes: [need refine]